Hawarden Bridge: History

 During the 1880s, the Manchester, Sheffield and Lincolnshire Railway Company undertook the construction of a line between Chester Northgate and what is now known as Hawarden Bridge Junction.
 The most significant geographical feature of the route to overcome was the River Dee.
 It was decided to opt for a 165 meter-long bridge to cross over the river; this structure was complicated by the need to incorporate a means of passage for the tall ships that traversed the Dee at this time.
 The Board of Trade, advised by Sir George Nares, decreed that the envisioned bridge would need a single navigable opening of at least 140 feet.
 During 1886, an Act of Parliament was obtained for the construction of a bridge on this site.

 Hawarden Bridge was designed by the civil engineer C.A.
 Hobson; he decided to opt for a metal structure, using steel, which was a recent but proven material amongst railway engineers of that era.
 The bridge was constructed by John Cochrane & Sons Contractors.
 The construction process took roughly two years and cost around £70,000 to complete.
 To overcome the challenging conditions of the estuary, the foundations were built using a series of brick-lined wells, a technique mandated by the project's chief engineer, Frances Fox.
 The bridge was officially opened to traffic on 3 August 1889; the opening ceremony was officiated by Catherine Gladstone, the wife of Prime Minister William Ewart Gladstone.
 Reportedly, Gladstone himself had laid the first cylinder in the river in an earlier ceremony to mark the commencement of the bridge's construction.

 A key feature of the Hawarden Bridge was its central section, which was referred to as Span 10; this allowed it to function as a swing bridge.
 As originally built, it was able to rotate through 90-degrees to enable the passage of tall ships on the river below.
 The section weighed 764 metric tonnes, had a length of 85 meters, and took 40 seconds to move between its closed and open positions.
-The moving span was controlled from a manner on-shore tower adjacent to the bridge; this bridge was demolished in 1976.
+The moving span was controlled from a manner on-shore tower adjacent to the bridge; this tower was demolished in 1976.
 At the time of its completion, this was the largest opening span of any swing bridge in the United Kingdom.

 Presently, the bridge can no longer open, the span having been welded shut decades ago.
 The last time that Span 10 was opened was during 1960; the requirement for it to do so has been effectively made redundant by the relative extinction of the tall ship.
 While the remains of the rotating mechanism – hydraulic cylinders attached to a drive chain and sprocket – is still visible beneath the bridge, the pumping stations and their steam engines, which were previously used for powering such motion, have been demolished.